jameshyojaelee/smart-cell-counter/prompts.md

 Tasks:
 1. Add a GitHub Actions (or preferred CI) workflow that runs `xcodebuild test` on PRs, including SwiftLint (if available) and swift-format checks.
-2. Create at least one XCTUI test in `SmartCellCounterUITests` that walks through capture → crop → review with mocked data.
+2. Create at least one XCTUI test in `Tests/SmartCellCounterUITests` that walks through capture → crop → review with mocked data.
 3. Generate code coverage reports and publish them as CI artifacts.
 4. Document how to run CI locally via a `Makefile` target.